sara-nl/iRODS-RDM-HPC-course/2-iRODS-icommands.md

 to check the permissions (`-A` stands for Access Control Lists) of data objects and collections.

+> **_Food for brain:_**
+>
+> * If you run a command 'ils /' would you see all the collections?
+> * Can different collections be at different physical locations/storage backends?
+> * Within a collection can you have objects stored at different physical locations/storage backends?
+> * How do you know what permissions you have on a collection?

 ### Uploading a file or folder